 The Dispute is valid for an initial period of one year and will expire without further notice.
 DNS-LU may, however, extend it for an additional period of six months, provided the claimant submits a formal request for this purpose.

 In the event that the dispute is solved, the claimant must submit on his own initiative a formal trade request to any .lu registrar of his choice.
 This to ensure the proper transfer of ownership.
 The trade request will be checked and validated manually by DNS-LU subject to the reception of documents proving the resolution of the dispute in favor of the claimant.

 In case of a domain name cancelation during the dispute period and no dispute resolution having taken place, the domain becomes available again for any interested party, without the claimant having a preferential registration right to the same domain name.

-The new version of the Terms and conditions will be available on www.dns.lu when they come into force.
+The new version of the Terms and conditions is available on www.dns.lu since June 11th 2013

 Technical and legal aspects of domain names

 With the proliferation of domain names conflicts around these arise.

 It is a relatively new kind of conflict with its own specificities and characteristics.
 So it is important for any party involved in such issues to have some basic knowledge of how the Internet works, the nature of possible disputes and how they might be arbitrated.

 RESTENA Foundation has edited a guide destinated as a tool to provide some basic knowledge of eventual conflict resolution and the legal processes in this field.